emadzawaw/Signal-Server/README.md

 #### -lid
 ##### WGS84 ASCII grid tile (LIDAR) with dimensions and resolution defined in header
 LIDAR data can be used providing it is in ASCII grid format with WGS84 projection.
-Super tiles with up to 10000 rows by 10000 cols  have been tested.
-Unlike a normal ASCII Grid file, this expects additional box bounds to be defined in the header as follows with this example for a 50.41km square tile.
-Cellsize should be in meters and co-ordinates must be in WGS84 decimal degrees.
+Resolutions up to 25cm have been tested.
+2m is recommended for a good trade off.
+Cellsize should be in degrees and co-ordinates must be in WGS84 decimal degrees.
+To load multiple tiles use commas eg. -lid tile1.asc,tile2.asc.
+When working large areas, multiple smaller tiles are much more efficient than a single super-tile.
 ```
-ncols        5041
+ncols        2454
-nrows        5041
+nrows        1467
-xllcorner    6.44681098949985
+xllcorner    -1.475333294357
-yllcorner    58.1638386261566
+yllcorner    53.378635095801
-xurcorner    7.28124500979768
-yurcorner    58.6306585538797
-cellsize     10
+cellsize     0.000006170864
 NODATA_value      0
+ 0 0 0 0 0 0 0 0 0 0 0 0 0 ...
 ```

 #### -udt